WolfgangMehner/vim-plugins/lua-support/README.md

    (Read more about the template system in the plug-in documentation.)

-(1.5) Consider additional settings in the file '$HOME/.vimrc'.
-The files customization.vimrc and customization.gvimrc are replacements or extensions for your .vimrc and .gvimrc.
+(1.5) Consider additional settings in the file `$HOME/.vimrc`.
+The files `customization.vimrc` and `customization.gvimrc` are replacements or extensions for your `.vimrc` and `.gvimrc`.
 You may want to use parts of them.
 The files are documented.

+   Some settings are specifically for Lua buffers and should be placed in the filetype plug-in.
+You may copy the file `lua-support/rc/lua.vim` into the directory `$HOME/.vim/ftplugin/`, or use the settings there as additions to your own filetype plug-in.

 (2) WINDOWS
 ----------------------------------------------------------------------

-The subdirectories in the zip archive lua-support.zip mirror the directory structure which is needed below the local installation directory
+The subdirectories in the zip archive lua-support.zip mirror the directory structure which is needed below the local installation directory `$HOME/vimfiles/` (find the value of `$HOME` with `:echo $HOME` from inside Vim).

-      $HOME/vimfiles/

-(find the value of $HOME with `:echo $HOME` from inside Vim).

-(2.0) Save the template files in '$HOME/vimfiles/lua-support/templates/' if you have changed any of them.
+(2.0) Save the template files in `$HOME/vimfiles/lua-support/templates/` if you have changed any of them.

-(2.1) Copy the zip archive lua-support.zip to $HOME/vimfiles and run
+(2.1) Copy the zip archive `lua-support.zip` to `$HOME/vimfiles` and run

       unzip lua-support.zip